AxaFrance/oidc-client/readme.md

 If you need a very secure mode where refresh_token and access_token will be hide behind a service worker that will proxify requests.

 Add a copy task in order to install and stay up to date an Oidc Service Worker.
-The only file you should edit is "OidcTrustedDomains.js" which will never be erased with following configuration bellow.
+The only file you should edit is "OidcTrustedDomains.js" which will never be erased with the configuration bellow.

 ```sh
 #package.json